TheodoreChuang/react-form-crunch-accounting/README.md

 # Crunch Accounting

+## App

 User Story: As an accountant, I would like to record the details of a new client so that I quickly retrieve those details and contact them when required.

-## App
+### Acceptance Criteria:

+- Create Contact Form:
+  - fields per specs
+  - validation on fields
+  - only able to save if all fields are valid
+    - pops up modal
+    - assumed form to be reset
+  - can cancel/reset form
-- built with React
+- Modal
+  - (pops up after valid form save)
+  - can close
-- needs to be responsive
+- App needs to be responsive
-  Unit Test (Jest, react-testing-library)

 ### Components: